-Reporting to the Vice President, Applied Research and Innovation (VPARI), the incumbent supports the operations of the Office of the VPARI, providing administrative and executive services on behalf of and in support of the VPARI.
+Reporting to a Senior Management Team (SMT) member, the incumbent oversees the operations of the office of the SMT member, providing administrative and executive services on behalf of and in support of the SMT member.

-The incumbent is the primary front-line contact for the Office of the VPARI, providing prompt, high quality, professional, sensitive, and confidential support to students, faculty, staff, industry partners, and the general public, as required.
+The incumbent is the primary front-line contact for the office of the SMT member, providing prompt, high quality, professional, sensitive, and confidential support to students, faculty, staff, and the general public, as required.

-The incumbent is responsible for scheduling the VPARI's appointments, maintaining their schedule and files, often handling confidential and sensitive employee and labour relations matters.
-The incumbent supports the processing and tracking of financial and human resources transactions, creates tools and guides, continually improves processes, liaises with and/or supports committees, plans and executes events, and coordinates work and information effectively across departments.
+The incumbent is responsible for scheduling the SMT member's appointments, maintaining their schedule and files, often handling confidential and sensitive employee and labour relations matters.
+The incumbent develops and monitors department budgets, develops and coordinates project plans, creates tools and guides, continually improves processes, liaises with and/or supports committees, plans and executes events, and coordinates work and information effectively across departments.